determined-ai/determined/docs/manage/config-policies.rst

 .. note::

-   Admins are encouraged to draft and save their config policies for each scope in separate YAML or JSON files.
-This allows for consistency between config policies set in the WebUI and CLI and lessens the chance for unintended changes to be made to a given scope's policies.
+   It is recommended that administrators save their configuration policies for each scope in separate YAML or JSON files.
+This provides an easy way to back up and restore policies if needed.

 WebUI
 =====